robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 reactor.run()
 ```

+TODO: re-read

+We're going to test our proxy using `www.bbc.com`, the website of the BBC (British Broadcasting Corporation).
+This is because `www.bbc.com` uses HTTPS, but does not use compression to reduce the size of its response bodies.
+A compression algorithm like `gzip` can drastically reduce the size of the data that the server needs sends across the internet.

+However, compression also makes testing out our proxy a little more difficult.
+Our proxy will only ever see `gzip`-ed HTTP body data in its compressed state.
+It does not know how to decompress the body, and so will not be able to show it to us in its uncompressed, human-readable form.
+Since the BBC (as of August 2018) does not use `gzip` on its response bodies, we can skirt around this problem.

-Before testing our proxy out, make sure that:
+Before you test out our TLS-enabled proxy, make sure that:

-* Your DNS spoofing script is pointing at google.com
+* Your DNS spoofing script is set to spoof `www.bbc.com`
 * Your smartphone has its DNS server set to be your laptop's IP address, like in [part 2](/2018/08/13/how-to-build-a-tcp-proxy-2-dns-spoofing)
-* Your TCP proxy script is pointing at `www.google.com` (the `www` is important to make sure the TLS certificate has the right hostname)
+* Your TCP proxy script is pointing at `www.bbc.com` (the `www` is important!)
 * Your TCP proxy script is set to listen and send on port 443

-Then start the DNS spoofing script, start the TCP proxy script, and visit google.com on your phone.
+Then start the DNS spoofing script, start the TCP proxy script, and visit `www.bbc.com/news` on your phone (`www.bbc.com` does not use HTTPS, so is no use to us here).
 You should see the unencrypted plaintext of your HTTP request and response appear in the logs of your proxy!

+TODO:images

 <img src="/images/tcp-4-google-response.png" />

-Even though the HTTP headers are now completely readable, the HTTP bodies may still look garbled:
+Once you've got this working, try again with `www.google.com`.
+The HTTP response headers will still be readable, but since Google `gzip`s its HTTP response bodies, the response bodies will look like unintelligible nonsense.

 <img src="/images/tcp-4-google-response-2.png" />

-This is because the HTTP bodies have been compressed using *gzip* to reduce the amount of data sent to your phone.
-If you wrote the bodies to a file and `gunzip`-ed them, you would see that they too are now unencrypted.

 That's it.
 We're done here.